Theatre New Zealand Home

-Theatre New Zealand (est. 1970) is the successor of both The British Drama League (est.1932) and The NZ Drama Council (est. 1945), representing Community Theatre in Aotearoa.
+Theatre New Zealand (est. 1970) is the successor to both The British Drama League (est.1932) and The NZ Drama Council (est. 1945).
+Representing Community Theatre in Aotearoa.

-We are advising you well in advance so you can schedule the 2020 TheatreFest Finals, Workshops, AGM and Social Celebrations for September 4-6, in your Theatre planning for next year.
-Even if you aren’t entering TheatreFest, which runs from late July to early September, there will be workshops and net-working you may want to take advantage of, or simply, join in the celebrations of this long-standing national body.
+Even if you aren’t entering TheatreFest, there will be workshops and net-working you may want to take advantage of.
+Or simply attend the performances and, participate in the joyous celebrations of this long-standing national theatre body.

 Theatre New Zealand provides a national link between people who are interested in theatre.